 The project began when BeginAgain commissioned Green Dot to formulate a bio-based biocomposite for the toy.
 Green Dot formulated a nearly 100% renewable material, combining corncob fibers with Braskem’s ‘I’m Green’ bio-based polyethylene, a thermoplastic resin made from sugarcane ethanol.
 Compounded, molded and assembled in the Midwest, the new bioplastic toys were created to promote reclamation and the use of regionally produced agricultural byproducts.

-This collaboration between innovative material scientists, an imaginative toymaker and an iconic brand enables parents and children of all ages to contribute to a more sustainable world.
+This collaboration between innovative material scientists, an imaginative toymaker and an iconic brand enables parents and children of all ages to contribute to a more sustainable world with eco-friendly toys.